 The SCNBG is an award given to South Carolina's neediest students who have not received a bachelor's degree already, have at least a 2.0 GPA at the beginning of the academic year (fall, spring, summer), are enrolled for in at least 6 credit hours and are residents of South Carolina.
-The maximum award is \$2,500 for a full-time student.
+The maximum award is \$2.500 for a full-time student.

 For continued eligibility for the next academic year, students enrolled full-time during the fall and spring semesters must earn a minimum of 24 credit hours during the academic year.
 Students enrolled part-time during the fall and spring semesters must earn a minimum of 12 credit hours during the academic year.
 Students enrolled in a combination of full-time and part-time during the fall and spring semesters must earn a minimum of 18 credit hours during the academic year.
-Students earn a minimum of 18 credit hours during the academic year.
-Students must earn a minimum of 18 credit hours during the academic year.
 Students must also meet the financial aid office's satisfactory academic progress policy and maintain a minimum cumulative GPA of 2.0.
 Students must complete the Free Application for Federal Student Aid (FAFSA), their financial aid file and earn the required credit hours each year while SCNBG funds are still available.